 No audition required as it is open to all memebers of the University Community

-Anyone not in last year’s Opera Class: Unless we have already worked together in coaching repertoire, please also sign up for a brief (20 min.) visit with Dr. Anglin in UMC-A519.
-These sessions will take place on Wednesday-Friday, August 17-19.
+To anyone not in last year’s Opera Class: unless we have already worked together in coaching repertoire, please also sign up for a brief (20 min.) visit with Dr. Anglin (in UMC-A518).
+These sessions will take place on Wednesday-Friday August 23-25.
 This is just a chance to get to know each other beyond the audition; we can chat, work on some music—whatever seems right!

 Please be prepared to sing two selections from memory.
 One selection must be an aria; one selection must be in a language other than English.